youngmin63/Drug-Inhibition-Rate-Prediction/README.md

 The molecular dataset was cleaned and standardised by validating SMILES strings, removing invalid or duplicate molecules, and aligning inhibition rate values across sources.
 To address data imbalance, particularly the scarcity of high-inhibition compounds, SMILES randomisation was applied to augment samples with inhibition rates above 70%.

+### Feature Engineering

+Molecules were represented using a combination of physicochemical descriptors and Morgan fingerprints.
+Basic molecular properties and RDKit descriptors were extracted and concatenated with 2048-bit Morgan fingerprints to form fixed-length feature vectors for model training.

 ### Modelling Approach

 The task was formulated as a regression problem.